nitrogenlabs/arkhamjs/packages/arkhamjs-example-ts-react/README.md

 ---------------

 To add a unit test, simply create a `*.test.ts` or `*.test.tsx` file within the `/src` directory.
-Jest will look for these for and test these files.
+Vitest will discover and run these files.

 ## Troubleshooting